BrainbaseHQ/kafka-master-prompt/3_abhinav.md

 1. **Two Approaches**: You can either:

-   - **Wizard Flow**: Fetch options sequentially (workspaceId → spaceId → listId) to discover values step-by-step
+   - **Discovery Flow**: Fetch options for props you need to discover (e.g., "what workspaces exist?")
-   - **Direct Configuration**: Skip straight to the final prop if you know the value (e.g., just configure listId)
+   - **Direct Configuration**: Skip straight to configuring if you know the value

-2. **Wizard Flow Sequential Order**: When fetching options, you MUST configure preceding remote props first.
-You cannot fetch spaceId options until workspaceId is configured.
-But you CAN configure listId directly without any of them.
+2. **No Sequential Dependency Enforcement**: Remote option props are generally INDEPENDENT.
+You can fetch/configure them in any order.
+Examples:

+   - `assignees` and `tags` are independent - fetch either first
+   - `workspaceId`, `spaceId`, `listId` may filter each other, but you can skip to `listId` directly if you know it
+   - The API will tell you if you're missing something required

-3. **Skip Unnecessary Steps**: Don't waste time fetching intermediate props if the user already knows the final value they need.
-Just configure it directly.
+3. **Skip Unnecessary Steps**: Don't waste time fetching props you don't need.
+If the user provides specific IDs, use them directly.

 4. **Validation**: Once options are fetched for a prop, the system validates your configuration values against those cached options.
 You cannot set a prop to a value that wasn't in the fetched options.
 However, if you never fetch options, you can configure any value (useful if you already know the valid ID).